 For those with individual health insurance

-On Exchange: As the number of insurance plans has decreased on the exchange, so has the choice of deductibles.
+As the number of insurance plans has decreased on the exchange, so has the choice of deductibles.
 In addition, in order to keep the cost increases from becoming even higher, insurance companies have increased the deductibles on many plans to be at or near the out-of-pocket maximums that are set by the federal government.
 The government has increased the out-of-pocket maximums each year since Obamacare began.

 2017 Out-of-Pocket Maximums:

 That’s an increase of over 12.5 percent in just 3 years:

 $800 for Individuals

 In most cases, you have a greater choice of deductibles off the exchange, because the insurance companies offer a greater variety of plans and benefit structures.
 However, the trend is still for higher deductibles, and many are selecting higher deductibles because they offer lower premium costs.

 Why You Don’t Want to Use a Credit Card